nextcloud/documentation/user_manual/files/access_webdav.rst

   The device connects to the server.

-For added details about how to connect to an external server using Mac OS X, check the `vendor documentation
+For added details about how to connect to an external server using macOS, check the `vendor documentation
 <http://docs.info.apple.com/article.html?path=Mac/10.6/en/8160.html>`_ .